sarg3nt/certified-kubernetes-administrator/03 Scheduling/Static Pods.md

 ## How to tell if a Pod is a Static Pod

-1. Static pods will have the the name of the node as the last bit.
+1. Static pods will have the name of the node as the last bit.
 Example: mypod-node01
 2. Look at the YAML for the pod, the `ownerReference` --> `kind` will be `node`

 ## Static Pod Manifest Location